Real structures on symmetric spaces: Number of equivalence classes

 \begin{remark} It is easy to give an upper-bound for $n$.
 Suppose that $A_2$ is a product of $r$ cyclic groups.
 Then $Z=Z^1(\Gamma,A_2)$ is a subgroup of $A_2$, and therefore a product of $r'$ cyclic groups, where $r'\le r$.
 In particular, $H^1(\Gamma,A_2)$ is a quotient of the group $Z/Z^2\iso (\Z/2\Z)^{r'}$.
 This shows that $n\le r'\le r$. \end{remark}

-\begin{corollary} Let $G$ be a semisimple group with a real group structure $\sigma$, and let $X=G/H$ be a symmetric space with $G^\theta \subseteq H \subseteq G$.
-Suppose that $X$ has a $(G,\sigma)$-equivariant real structure and that $A=N_G(H)/H$ is cyclic of order $m$.
+\begin{corollary} Suppose that $X=G/H$ has a $(G,\sigma)$-equivariant real structure and that $A=N_G(H)/H$ is cyclic of order $m$.
 If $m$ is odd, then the real structure is unique up to equivalence, and if $m$ is even, there are exactly $2$ inequivalent real structures on $X$. \end{corollary}

 \begin{proof} If $m$ is odd, then $A_2$ is trivial, and the result holds.
 If $m$ is even, then $A_2$ is cyclic of order at least two.
 There are two possible $\Gamma$-actions on $A_2$.
 Either the action is trivial, or $\leftexp{\gamma}{a}=a^{-1}$ for all $a \in A$, in which case the $\Gamma'$-action is trivial.
 In both cases, since $A_2$ has a unique element of order two, the result holds. \end{proof}